suzybee1987/ms1-ali-shiatsu/README.md

 - [Git](https://git-scm.com/)
   - Git was used for version control (commit to Git and push to GitHub).
 - [GitHub](https://github.com/)
   - Used to store, host and deploy the project files and source code after being pushed from Git.
-I also used it for the Project Kanban board.
+I also used it for the Project Kanban board to keep track and split tasks into smaller tasks to make them easier to fulfill.
 - [Gitpod](https://www.gitpod.io/)
   - An online IDE linked to the GitHub repository used to write my code.
 - [Font-Awesome](https://fontawesome.com/icons?d=gallery)